Skip to main content

 Independent Validation

 Using a consortium model, multiple independent groups will replicate and expand upon findings underpinning commonly cited psychedelic studies.
-The purpose is to determine whether the methods and their results can be verified, validated, and successfully replicated.

 ...